Southern Expressway Community Safety Initiatives

 No weekend works will occur over the Christmas period from 22 December until 4 January 2019 and over the Santos Tour Down Under race weekend commencing 18 January 2019.

-Elizabeth Road bridge will be closed to all traffic with local traffic diversions in place from Friday 14 December 2018 at 7:00pm until Monday 17 December 2018 at 6:00am.
+Moore Road and Young Road bridges will be closed to all traffic with local traffic diversions in place from Friday 25 January 2019 at 7:00 pm until Monday 28 January 2019 at 6:00 am.
 These diversions are shown in yellow on the attached map.

-The Southern Expressway will be closed to traffic between Main South Road, Hackham (Southern End of the expressway) and the Sheriffs Road Interchange.
+The Southern Expressway will be closed to traffic between Main South Road, Sturt (northern end of the Southern Expressway) and the Sherriffs Road Interchange.

-Road users are advised to follow the direction of traffic management staff and observe signage and local traffic management arrangements.
+Road users are advised to follow the direction of traffic management staff and observe VMS boards and local traffic management signage.
 Pedestrians and cyclists will be detoured to nearby pedestrian bridges or road bridges.

-Existing bus routes will continue to operate as normal and will not be detoured.
+Existing bus routes will continue to operate as normal and will not be diverted.

 Access to businesses and properties will be maintained at all times.